babyman/slug-lang/extras/Concurrency.md

 * Returns a **task handle**
 * The child task is owned by the current scope
 * **Execution**: Spawned tasks are executed on a managed worker pool.
-* A scope cannot exit until all its spawned children settle
+* A **nursery scope** cannot exit until all its spawned children settle
+* `spawn` registers its child task with the nearest enclosing async nursery scope (or root), not the immediate function-call environment.

 `spawn` may execute: